homologay/bored-algebra/README.md

 the following:

   * Polynomials over a ring
-  * Ideals, limiting to the finitely-generated case
+  * Finitely-generated ideals
   * Quotient rings
+  * Principal ideal domains (PIDs)
+  * Unique factorization domains (UFDs)
-  * UFD's, PID's, Euclidean domains
+  * Euclidean domains
   * Localization of a commutative ring

-With the abstract constructions, we can get the following (and more!) mostly for free:
+With these abstract constructions, we can get the following (and more!) mostly for free.

+  * (maybe) field of fractions
+  * Z/nZ
-  * Finite fields
+  * Finite fields, ie. GF(p, q)
-  * Rational function fields
-  * Integers modulo a number
-  * Rational numbers
   * Multivariable polynomials
+  * Factorization algorithms that work on many things, like polynomials, integers, ...

 ## Goals